Kendrpy/sr-assistant/README.md

-# sr-assistant
+# Scammer Reporting Assistant

-Scammer Reporting Assistant
+This is an assistant for scam reporting on Discord.